Automated Construction of Bounded-Loss Imperfect-Recall Abstractions in Extensive-Form Games: Algorithms for Constructing and Solving Imperfect Recall Abstractions

 \subsection{CFR+ for Imperfect Recall Abstractions}

-In this section, we describe the CFR+ for Imperfect Recall Abstractions (\IRCFR).
+In this section, we describe CFR+ for Imperfect Recall Abstractions (\IRCFR).
 We first provide a high-level idea of \IRCFR, followed by detailed explanation of all its parts with pseudocodes and proof of its convergence to NE in two-player zero-sum EFGs.
 Finally, we discuss the memory requirements and runtime of \IRCFR.

 Given a two-player zero-sum perfect recall EFG $G$, \IRCFR first creates a coarse imperfect recall abstraction of $G$ as described in Section \ref{sec:init_abstr}.
-The algorithm then iteratively solves the abstraction using CFR+.
+The algorithm then iteratively solves the game using CFR+, {traversing the whole unabstracted game tree in each iteration}.
 All regrets and average strategies computed as a part of CFR+ are stored in the information set structure of the abstraction.
 To ensure the convergence to the Nash equilibrium of $G$, \IRCFR updates the structure of the abstraction in every iteration based on the differences between the results obtained by CFR+ in the abstraction and the expected behavior of CFR+ in $G$.